 You can also contact your nearest embassy.
 Americans abroad can visit this site to find a list of every USA diplomatic mission, consulate, embassy, or consular service.

 They could also help with providing information, passport services, or getting you in touch with people who could help in your situation.

 If you’re using travel insurance, contact your insurance provider immediately.
 The way you deal with claims will likely differ by provider.
 So I can’t provide general recommendations.

 Common Issues That You May Encounter in a Dangerous Country

-The place that you’re visiting may not have developed the roads.
-Moreover, they may have more traffic or more dangerous drivers than what you’re used to.
+The place that you’re visiting may not have developed roads.
+They may also have more traffic or dangerous drivers than you’re used to.

-Therefore, practice being aware of your surroundings whether you’re walking or renting a vehicle.
+Practice being aware of your surroundings.
+Whether you’re walking or renting a vehicle.
 If you’re driving, make sure that you’re a defensive driver.

 This type of theft includes scams, pickpocketing, or someone stealing your belongings that you accidentally left somewhere.
 This is likely the most common type of crime that you’ll run into in a dangerous country.

 3. Food Quality